-- 1 1/2 tbl sweet aged balsamic vinegar( optional- to soak cherries)
+- 1 1/2 tablespoon sweet aged balsamic vinegar( to soak cherries)

 Preheat oven to 300 F. Prepare two large baking sheets with parchment paper.

-In a large bowl, combine oats, buckwheat, rice puffs, coconut flakes, pumpkin, sunflower seeds, cinnamon and salt.
+In a large bowl, combine oats, buckwheat, rice puffs, coconut flakes, pumpkin seeds, cinnamon, salt and cocoa powder.
 Set aside.

 In a small saucepan over low heat, melt coconut oil.
-Add maple syrup, vanilla and cocoa powder.
-Whisk to combine until smooth.
+Add olive oil, maple syrup and vanilla.
+Whisk to combine until smooth and coconut oil is melted.
 Take off heat.
 Let cool for a minute.

-Pour cocoa mixture over dry ingredients.
+Pour maple syrup mixture over dry ingredients.
 Stir to combine and coat evenly.
 Set aside.

 While granola is baking, mix cherries with balsamic vinegar into a small bowl.
 Set aside to soak until granola is done baking.